zheeeng/export-from-json/README.md

 ## Usage

-`exportFromJSON` support CommonJS, EcmaScript Module, UMD importing.
+`exportFromJSON` supports CommonJS, EcmaScript Module, UMD importing.

-`exportFromJSON` takes options as the [Types Chapter](#types) demonstrated, and it uses a [front-end downloader](https://github.com/zheeeng/export-from-json/blob/master/src/processors.ts) as the default processor option.
-In browser environment, there is a file content size limitation on the default processor, you can consider using a [server side solution](#in-nodejs-serverr) by passing a custom processor.
+`exportFromJSON` receives the option as the [Types Chapter](#types) demonstrated, and it uses a [front-end downloader](https://github.com/zheeeng/export-from-json/blob/master/src/processors.ts) as the default processor.
+In browser environment, there is a content size limitation on the default processor, consider using the [server side solution](#in-nodejs-server).

 ### In module system